 As adults, however, we are not starting from a blank canvas as children do.
 We have already formed a solid world view, and our thoughts and ways of expressing ourselves are conditioned by our Mother tongue.
 The “soaking up the language like a sponge” idea put forward by many courses is that of language acquisition, whereby we acquire a language through passive exposure rather than active study.
 As adults, we acquire languages too, but we filter all the information through our adult brains.

 This gives us other advantages, in that we can compare and contrast, as well as apply abstract rules to the language (ie, grammar).
-But, as adults, we need to take a more active stance than children do.

 So, without further ado, let’s get cracking!